 The Creation of Pauline (click thumbnails to view enlargements)

 Pauline’s base is a vintage mannequin, not very becoming, but as most of my forms do, called for revival.
-She sat in my studio for months begging for my attention; after studying her lines, composition and materials began to surface and soon my work table became inudated with ideas about to unfold.
+She sat in my studio for months begging for my attention; after studying her lines, composition and materials began to surface and soon my work table became inudated with ideas about to unfold. |

 A supply of slingshot pellets immediately called out for bosom placement.
 The nipples, well....I didn't want this piece to speak "ordinary" so they took on their own personality.
 Perhaps being a breast cancer survivor has something to do with it?

-I use glass cutters (my favorite tool) to carefully cut each chard of stained glass and china; a time consuming process well worth every second
+I use glass cutters (my favorite tool) to carefully cut each chard of stained glass and china; a time consuming process well worth every secondl.
+Three to five layers of plaster tape were applied to reinforce and solidify the base in prep for chard placement.

 I decided to give her "dress" a MardiGras treatment of color and splash, the marbles "came to me" the same time the pellets decided to.
 As you can see, I am drawn to dimension, and Pauline was a perfect model.

 The skin treatment with the aqua stained glass just seemed a natural color for her, as she is definitely not of this world.
-The color permitted a certain amount of movement and life in the work as does the placement and direction of the chards.
+The color permitted a certain amount of movement and life in the work as does the placement and direction of the chards. |

 I decided to use tumbled stained glass for her face.
 It added a different texture from the rest of her torso to make her become more alive within her costume.
-The mouth is made up of two Celtic silver clasps, which I added a little red to for composition.
+The mouth is made up of two Celtic silver clasps, which I added a little red to for composition. |

 Bebes can be seen throughout the work, a visual “glue” to help each segment bond.

 Grouting (choice of color) can be tricky...it either makes the piece, or totally destroys a lot of hard work.
 Black was chosen for her body, as it was a great contrast for the colors in the chards.
 I knew from the get go her face had to be different, so she was grouted in white, then after drying.
-I infused an antique gold paint
+I infused an antique gold paint. |

 Although this piece can be a pedestal work, she is meant to be wall mounted, so the base is chard the same as her dress.